realXtend/tundra/doc/User_and_Programmers_guide.md

 The Synchronization client code is housed in the WebTundra code base [https://github.com/realxtend/webtundra](https://github.com/realxtend/webtundra).
 See its documentation for full details.
 Some simple example how to run WebTundra is described here:

+#### From binary ####

+Download latest WebTundra package from [WebTundra Catalog](http://catalogue.fiware.org/enablers/3dui-webtundra/downloads) and extract the zip file

+Startup the Synchronization server:

+<pre>TundraConsole --server --headless --file scenes/Physics/scene.txml</pre>

+Start `apache2` or `node.js http-server` in where you extracted the zip file and open `client.html` in web browser and press connect.

 #### From source ####

 Clone WebTundra from GitHub: